sdrangan/introml/online_class.md

 ## Material Contents

-Right now, we have only completed one unit, but more will be added.
+Right now, we have only completed two units, but more will be added.

 * [Unit 1:  What is Machine Learning?](./unit01_intro/online/readme.md)
 * Unit 2:  Simple Linear Regression